 Council's Executive Committee approves over £567,000 of funding to complete the restoration of the B-listed former Parkhead Public School in Westmuir Street.

-The council and project partners Glasgow Building Preservation Trust, Historic Environment Scotland and Parkhead Housing Association have been working for a number of years on bringing this historic building back to productive use.
+The council and project partners Glasgow Building Preservation Trust, Historic Environment Scotland, Parkhead Housing Association and Heritage Lottery Fund have been working for a number of years on bringing this historic building back to productive use.
 Additional previous funding has also come from the Scottish Government's Regeneration Capital Grant Fund.

 The restoration of the former school building, which has lain vacant since 1990, is part of a wider programme - the Parkhead Townscape Heritage Initiative (THI) - whose second phase has over the past five years delivered investment and improvement to the historic fabric of the area.